-Miranda joined the Wychwood Forest Trust in 2020.
-She manages all aspects of the Wychwood Forest Trust's communications and helps coordinate and deliver events from educational sessions to the annual Forest Fair.
+Maeve joined the Wychwood Forest Trust in June 2022, having previously worked with a number of charitable organisations.
+She oversees all aspects of WFT's communications and helps co-ordinate the annual Forest Fair.

 Margaret is an experienced management accountant who started working with the Wychwood Forest Trust in Spring 2021.
 As well as taking care of financial matters, she is involved in membership administration and running the monthly Wychwood Forest Trust Lottery.

 Chair of Trustees